 Accelerated Death Benefit (Living Benefits) Feature

-This feature lets you apply for 50% of your benefits when you may need them most.
-Should the insured be diagnosed by a physician as terminally ill with 24 months or less to live, this benefit will provide 50% of the in force value of your life insurance.
+This feature lets you apply for 50% of your in force death benefit when you may need them most should the insured be diagnosed by a physician as terminally ill with 24 months or less to live, this feature will provide 50% of the in force value of your life insurance.
 The request must be made at least 12 months prior to the scheduled termination age.
 If a scheduled reduction will occur within one year of the date the advance payment will be made, the benefit will be 50% of the reduced coverage amount.
 This benefit can be paid only once, and will reduce your life insurance by such amount.
 Premiums are not reduced.
-The Accelerated Death Benefit is not available to residents of Massachusetts.
 Please note that the receipt of accelerated death benefits may affect eligibility for public assistance programs and may be taxable.
 Prior to applying for accelerated death benefits, you should consult with the appropriate social services agency and a qualified tax advisor.
+The Accelerated Death Benefit is not available to residents of Massachusetts.

 Your Life Insurance Comes With Survivor Benefits

-If you should die, your spouse and dependent children may continue coverage, provided the children remain eligible, until the spouse remarries or attains age 75, as long as the premium contributions are paid when due (based on your spouse’s age) and the group plan remains in force.
+If you should die, your spouse/DP and dependent children may continue coverage, provided the children remain eligible, until the spouse/DP remarries or attains age 85, as long as the premium contributions are paid when due (based on your spouse/DP’s age) and the group plan remains in force.

 Current Amounts Of Life Insurance After Age 59*

 The amount of life insurance for a member or spouse/DP is based on the member’s age at last birthday and decreases on the anniversary date on or immediately following the date the member enters a new age category as shown.
 Premiums do not reduce.
 Benefit amounts are not guaranteed and are subject to change by agreement between New York Life and the ABE.

 * Based on each $10,000 multiple of member and spouse coverage.